Australian Cattle Dog / Corgi

-A 350 E. Erie Avenue, Philadelphia, PA 19134 shelter helping to find loving homes for dogs, cats, rabbits, small animals, birds, horses, reptiles, amphibians, and/or fish, farm-type animals.
+A 350 E. Erie Avenue, Philadelphia, PA 19134 shelter helping to find loving homes for dogs, cats, horses, farm-type animals.

 The Pennsylvania SPCA is dedicated to rescuing animals from abuse and neglect, providing lifesaving care and treatment, and reducing pet-overpopulation through low-cost spay-and-neuter clinics and public awareness initiatives.
 Through these efforts, we prevent cruelty towards animals and promote respect for their welfare, thus enhancing the lives of people and their companion animals throughout the state of Pennsylvania